Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

 An additional motivation is the fact that studies within the modern theory often focus on inversion breaking systems\cite{PhysRevB.107.094106,cullen2025quantum,OM-metal-PRB-2021-Xiaocong,Exp-graphene-OHE-arXiv-2022,Symmetry-PhysRevB.103.085113,TMDsoc-IOHE-PRB-Satpathy-2020,liu2025quantumOHE,PhysRevB.108.075427-Manchon}, which typically exhibit large values of the Berry curvature\cite{PhysRevB.108.075427-Manchon}.
-Yet, as is evident in this work, a large Berry curvature and OAM do not require inversion symmetry breaking \cite{PhysRevLett.130.116204}: they are large for holes in Ge, even with the Luttinger Hamiltonian in the spherical approximation.
+Yet, as is evident in this work, a large Berry curvature and OAM do not require inversion symmetry breaking \cite{PhysRevLett.130.116204}: they are large for spin-3/2 holes described by the Luttinger Hamiltonian, even when the spherical approximation is applied.
 The correct symmetry analysis for the Berry curvature was performed in Ref.~\onlinecite{PhysRevB.68.045327}.
+Additionally, for centrosymmetric, time-reversal-invariant systems in which the orbital Berry curvature is zero, such as those considered in Ref.~\onlinecite{han2023microscopic}, we find that while the conventional contribution to the OHE is zero the total OHE including the quantum correction can be nonzero.

 Nevertheless it is important to keep in mind the limitations of effective mass studies, whose applicability is restricted to the conduction and valence band extrema.
-The OHE for the full band structure of Ge was recently calculated using \textit{ab initio} techniques in Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo}, while accounting fully for spin-orbit effects.
-In the regions where numerical comparison is possible our results are approximately one order of magnitude larger.
-However, a direct comparison is challenging at the moment, since Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo} used a basis of atomic OAM states, and the OAM operator entering the orbital current is the atomic OAM operator.
+The orbital Hall conductivity for the full band structure of Ge and Si was recently calculated using ab initio techniques in Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo}, while accounting fully for spin-orbit effects. { In the regions where numerical comparison is possible our results are approximately of the same order of magnitude, though it should be noted that the magnitude of our results grows much faster with the Fermi energy.} However, a direct comparison is challenging at the moment, since Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo} used a basis of atomic OAM states, and the OAM operator entering the orbital current is the atomic OAM operator.
 In our evaluation, the OAM is computed using the modern theory and the effective mass envelope functions, incorporating additional quantum corrections which we recently shown to be vital in this formulation.